 - Awesome, but Impractical: He's an excellent closer, but his narcissism, his abrasiveness when dealing with the other partners and his tendency to do stupid shit, like hiring Mike, make him almost more trouble than he's worth.

 - Broken Ace: In many ways.
 Working for the DA wasn't the start of it, but it helped.
 He has an almost pathological fear of looking weak and will go to great lengths to preserve an image as a win-at-any-cost Amoral Attorney.
 A former lover points out that this dooms any romantic relationships he has since he cannot open up and show vulnerability.
-Furthermore, Harvey has a far more difficult time trusting women than is healthy, and it takes Donna to even *try* to slap him out of it.

 - The Casanova: Harvey is very flirtatious and promiscuous when it comes to women.
 He doesn't seem to be the commitment type and seems to be more into one night stands and flings.